»

 Here are some ways to do marketing (or “relationship building”) that introverts tend to like and find effective for them:

-1. Get listed in the free Google business directory.
+1. Get listed in the free Google business directory (details here).

-This is so easy and so effective that every local business should take this step.
+This is so easy and so effective that every business owner should take this step.

-2. Have one-on-one lunch dates with people you know who feel like kindred spirits.
+2. Have one-on-one chats with people you know who feel like kindred spirits.

 Let them know what you love about your work, and ask about theirs.
 Referrals come naturally from meaningful conversations such as these.